stablekernel/aqueduct/source/docs/http/threading.md

 While you don't have to do anything in an Aqueduct application to take advantage of multiple processors, there are things you shouldn't do or should do in another way.

 First, you must be careful of keeping any state in your application.
-Practically, this means that once your application has finished initializing, it shouldn't store a value in an object that lives past lifetime of the request it was stored for.
+Practically, this means that once your application has finished initializing, it shouldn't store a value in an object that lives past the lifetime of the request it was stored for.
 Any data that needs to be persisted must be stored in a database or other data store.
 This is just good practice for a REST API anyhow, so nothing is really lost here.

 However, there are times where you do need to track state.
 For example, if you are managing websocket connections, you do need to store some state after initialization - a reference to the websocket.
-[This guide](websockets.md) covers this topic in detail; the simply explanation is to use the `ApplicationMessageHub`.
+[This guide](websockets.md) covers this topic in detail; the simple explanation is to use the `ApplicationMessageHub`.

 Another thing that is important to consider is initialization.
 Most initialization occurs in `RequestSink`'s constructor and its `setupRouter` method.
 This behavior is guaranteed to occur for each isolate and there is often little to worry about.